jl908069/GUMsley_Sum/mdata/GUM_conversation_lambada.md

 JAMIE:  	Maybe Harold you should come with me.

 HAROLD: 	Why?
-        	So I can find --

-JAMIE:  	learn some lam-  lambada.
+JAMIE:  	Learn some lam- lambada.

-HAROLD: 	find some girls with empty chairs next to em?

-HAROLD: 	Maybe I should go with Miles.
+HAROLD: 	So I can find --find some girls with empty chairs next to em?
+Maybe I should go with Miles.

 MILES:  	Oh did-  --